Entanglement dynamics in minimal Kitaev chains: Multipartite entanglement in a three-site Kitaev chain

 Moving away from the sweet spot, i.e., for $\Delta_{i} \neq \tau_{i}$, the evolution of all quantities becomes aperiodic over sufficiently long timescales, shown in the bottom panels of Fig.~\ref{fig:ge_ghz_Wtype}, where $\Delta_1=\tau_{1,2}=1$ and $\Delta_2=0.5$.
 This leads to stronger multipartite entanglement for finite $\varepsilon$ as can be noted by the proliferation of more darker regions in Figs.~\ref{fig:ge_ghz_Wtype}(d).
 Contrary to the genuine sweet spot case, finite values of $\varepsilon$ do not lead to stronger entanglement during a short time evolution, as indicated by the dominating yellow regions in $E^{\rm GHZ}_{\rm G}$ and $E^{\rm W}_{\rm G}$, see Figs.~\ref{fig:ge_ghz_Wtype}(d) and \ref{fig:ge_ghz_Wtype}(e), respectively.
 To compare $E^{\rm GHZ}_{\rm G}$ and $E^{\rm W}_{\rm G}$ with the return probability $R_p$, in Fig.~\ref{fig:ge_ghz_Wtype}(f) we present their time evolution at $\varepsilon=0$ which uncovers an irregular behavior with time.
 In this regime, a revival of $E^{\rm GHZ}_{\rm G}$ is not observed at short times.
 The first revival occurs much later, around $t \approx 33[\tau^{-1}]$, which lies outside the time window shown in the plots.

-To close this section, we emphasize that the geometry measure of entanglement explored here unveils the emergence of multipartite entanglement, with a robust value at and away from the genuine sweet spot of a three-site Kitaev chain.
-Moreover, the properties of such geometric measure of entanglement shows that a three-site Kitaev chain can achieve maximally entangled states of GHZ type as well as an imperfect W state.
+To close this section, we emphasize that the geometric measure of entanglement explored for the three-site Kitaev chain unveils the emergence of multipartite entanglement, with robust values both at and away from the genuine sweet spot.
+Moreover, the properties of the geometric measure of entanglement, together with other dynamical quantities, shows that a three-site Kitaev chain can achieve maximally entangled GHZ-type states as well as imperfect W-type states.